-Costs include Clemson tuition and fees, the study abroad fee, and other additional program fees/costs (for items such as accommodations, field trips, group transportation) which vary by program.
-You pay a deposit for the program at the time you submit your application.
-The deposit is $250 for summer and fall break/spring break programs and $750 for semester programs.
-This deposit is credited toward the program fees.
+Costs include Clemson in-state tuition and fees, the study abroad fee, the application fee, and the program fee.
+Students are also responsible for their personal expenses on site which include airfare, meals, passport and visas, etc. Please refer to your program homepage for detailed information on the costs associated with your study abroad program.
 The Office of Global Engagement reserves the right to cancel any program, revise its offerings, or to make any adjustments to the preliminary cost estimates due to conditions beyond its control.

 Clemson has exchange agreements with many institutions around the world.
 These exchange agreements give you the chance to study at an overseas university, and "in exchange" give a student from the overseas university a chance to study at Clemson.
 While overseas, you remain registered at Clemson in a course called SAP 1010.
 This course maintains your status as a full-time Clemson student.
 You will enroll directly in classes at the overseas university.
 You must have your classes at the overseas university pre-approved so that you will receive transfer credit (hours only, not grades) after we receive a copy of the transcript from the overseas university.